 New Mexico's McKinley County in 2007 did so, allowing deputies to enforce laws and arrest people on reservation land.

-The agreement provides for "the orderly, efficient and effective enforcement of the criminal and traffic laws of the Navajo Nation and the state ... to prevent each jurisdiction from becoming a sanctuary for the violators of the laws of the other, to prevent inter-jurisdictional flight and to foster greater respect for the laws of each jurisdiction."
+The agreement provides for "the orderly, efficient and effective enforcement of the criminal and traffic laws of the Navajo Nation and the state .

 The tribe is seeking similar agreements with the remaining five counties, plus three additional New Mexico counties that include outlier Navajo communities: Bernalillo, Socorro and Cibola counties.